ashutoshmjain/gita/src/how.md

 .. btw , if you did that , you won't be able to load most of the websites (eg facebook or Instagram)  because ..well you know why ! :-)

-If you must use Chrome (for chromebooks are the best and most affordable computers), you may want to use "duckduck go" privacy application.
-This chrome extension will make sure you are protected from the trackers and cookies.
+A better compromise is to use "duckduck go" privacy extension.
+It stops trackers (and cookies) that are there on the page for the sole purpose of profiling you but it allows those that are needed for the functionality of the website.
+Not an ideal case but still the best among available options.
 Not only it will save you from being profiled by hundreds of unknown data aggregators, it will help your pages load much faster.
 And save you from those small videos clips at the bottom right of your screen that make the reading experience a living hell.
 I was surprised that reputed sites such as cnn.com use as many as 21 trackers, screen shot below

 ![cnnTrackers](./cnnTrackers.png)

+> As a rule, and design imperative, I don't use any trackers or cookies whatsoever.
+You can test it through "duckduck go" privacy extension and it will show up on the page in speed.
+You will never notice any advertisements on these pages.

 ## About this book [grr - online resource]